Mysticial/DigitViewer/README.md

 ## Version 2:

 Version 2 is a work-in-progress rewrite of the Digit Viewer slated for y-cruncher v0.7.6.
-It isn't here yet, since it's not ready.
-As of this writing, the implementation is mostly done.
-But it hasn't been properly tested yet.
+It isn't here yet since it's not quite ready.
+While most of the implementation is done, it has yet to be properly tested.

+**Sources:**

+ - Project: `VSS - DigitViewer2/`
+ - Source: `Source/DigitViewer2/`
+ - Namespace: `DigitViewer2`

+**Compile Instructions:**

+Windows:
+ - Open the Visual Studio project and compile from within the IDE.
+ - Visual Studio 2017 is required.
+ - Intel Compiler 2018 is required to build `17-Skylake`.
+AVX512 support in Visual Studio is currently too buggy to use.

+Linux:
+ - TBD

+**Build Modes:**

+ - x86 : 00-x86
+ - x86 : 04-SSE3
+ - x64 : 04-SSE3
+ - x64 : 07-Penryn (SSE4.1)
+ - x64 : 13-Haswell (AVX2)
+ - x64 : 17-Skylake (AVX512-BW)

+The x86 modes are not supported in Linux.

 **Changes:**